-Reiki master Brett Bevell is author of New Reiki Software for Divine Living: An Energetic Embodiment of Divine Grace, The Reiki Magic Guide to Self-Attunement, and Reiki For Spiritual Healing.
+Reiki master Brett Bevell is author of several books, including Psychic Reiki, The Wizard’s Guide to Energy Healing, The Reiki Magic Guide to Self-Attunement, and Reiki for Spiritual Healing.
 A poet and performance artist, he is also author of America Needs a Woman President and America Needs a Buddhist President, a poem that initially aired nationwide on NPR’s All Things Considered.

 Also a spoken-word artist, Bevell has electrified audiences around the world with his live oral recitations, and he has often been compared to the late poet Allen Ginsberg.
-His writing has received critical acclaim from authors such as Anne Waldmen, Rha Goddess, and John Perkins, and has appeared in numerous magazines, including Earth First Journal and Tricycle.
-Bevell’s poetry is featured on several CDs and is part of NPR’s permanent website archives.
+Bevell’s poetry is featured in the anthology Chorus: A Literary Mixed Tape and he performed with Saul Williams and Aja Monet at Jo’e Pub in NYC as part of the book’s release.
+Bevell’s work is also part NPR’s permanent website archives.

 What People are Saying About Brett Bevell

 “Brett Bevell crosses the boundaries of time, reaching beyond Reiki ‘modality’ to reveal the true meaning of healing…inspiring the awakening soul to return to wholeness.”

 —Elizabeth Harper, author of Wishing: How to Fulfill Your Heart’s Desires